sojibdebnath/Teacher-tranning-projects/README.md

 # My Project Name Teacher Tranning Projects

-This project was bootstrapped with [Create React App](https://teachers-tranning-projects-assignment-8.netlify.app/).
+This project was bootstrapped with [My React App](https://teachers-tranning-projects-assignment-8.netlify.app/).

 ## In the project directory, you can run: